wp-plugins/postman-smtp/readme.txt

 = Why should I use Postman over the hundreds of other SMTP plugins? =

-If you use other plugins to send Gmail or Hotmail, they're going to ask you for your Google or Outlook.com password.
+If you use other plugins to send Gmail or Hotmail, they're going to ask you for your Google or Hotmail password.
 And if you change your password, those same plugins will break.
 But Postman will continue to deliver your email without interruption.

-> **NEVER give out your Google or Outlook.com password** to a 3rd-party or 3rd-party program that you don't fully trust.
+> **NEVER give out your Google or Hotmail password** to a 3rd-party or 3rd-party program that you don't fully trust.

 = Why do I need OAuth?
 Can't I just tell Google to allow less secure apps? =